 public-private gap in top primary exam placements

-Deficit of change agents who understand contextual challenges and are equipped to drive solutions
+Deficit of change leaders who understand the contextual challenges within the education sector and are equipped to drive solutions.